kubevirt/kubevirt.github.io/_posts/2019-10-31-prow-jobs-for-kubevirt.markdown

 - <https://github.com/kubevirt/project-infra/blob/master/github/ci/prow/files/jobs/kubevirt-tutorial/kubevirt-tutorial-periodics.yaml>
 - <https://github.com/kubevirt/project-infra/blob/master/github/ci/prow/files/jobs/kubevirt-tutorial/kubevirt-tutorial-presubmits.yaml>

 Those jobs define the image to use (image and tag), and the commands to execute.
-In above examples we're using 'Docker-in-Docker' (dind) images and we're targetting the kubevirt-tutorial repository.
+In above examples we're using 'Docker-in-Docker' (dind) images and we're targetting the KubeVirt-tutorial repository.

+### KubeVirt-tutorial
 The jobs, when executed as part of the Prow workflow, run the commands defined in the repo itself, for example for `kubevirt-tutorial` check the following folder:

 - <https://github.com/kubevirt/kubevirt-tutorial/tree/master/hack>